idaholab/moose/framework/doc/content/source/reporters/MeshMetaDataReporter.md

 This object is a specialization of [RestartableDataReporter.md], which you can see for a more detailed parameter description.

+See [MeshMetaDataInterface.md] for more information on the use of mesh metadata.

 ## Example Input Syntax

 The following input file snippet demonstrates the use of the `MeshMetaDataReporter` object.